 - Tennis and Squash

 ParksThere are two large central parks in Sofia: Borissova Gradina and Yuzhen Park and several smaller ones that you would only really visit if you happen to be staying in the area.
-The large parks have wooded areas that can almost have you believing you are out in the country and not in a capital city, but the busier parts of them, including the children's playgrounds, are unkempt and noisy.
-Horseback police patrol Borissova Gradina.
+The large parks have wooded areas that can almost have you believing you are out in the country and not in a capital city.

-Even if they seem pleasant and safe during the day, avoid wandering around the parks at night as incidents have been known to happen.
+Even if the parks seem pleasant and safe during the day, avoid wandering around the parks at night as incidents of muggings have been known to happen.
+Borissova Gradina has horseback patrol and some other parks have private security surveillance.
+The big open area outside NDK is well lit at night and fairly safe.

 - Borissova Gradina